codeforamerica/form-flow/README.md

 <th:block th:replace="~{fragments/inputs/radioFieldset ::
                           radioFieldset(inputName='favoriteColor',
                           label='What\'s your favorite color?',
-                          fieldsetHelpText='The only true answer is blue',
-                          content=~{::favoriteColorContent})}">
+                          fieldsetHelpText='This help text will appear under the legend', content=~{::favoriteColorContent})}">
   <th:block th:ref="favoriteColorContent">
     <th:block
-        th:replace="~{fragments/inputs/radio :: radio(inputName='favoriteColor',value='BLUE', label='Blue')}"/>
+        th:replace="~{fragments/inputs/radio :: radio(
+            inputName='favoriteColor',
+            value='BLUE',
+            label='Blue'
+            radioHelpText='This help text will appear under this radio\'s label')}"/>
     <th:block
-        th:replace="~{fragments/inputs/radio :: radio(inputName='favoriteColor',value='RED', label='Red')}"/>
+        th:replace="~{fragments/inputs/radio :: radio(
+            inputName='favoriteColor',
+            value='RED',
+            label='Red')}"/>
     <th:block
+        th:replace="~{fragments/inputs/radio :: radio(
+            inputName='favoriteColor',
+            value='YELLOW', label='Yellow',
-        th:replace="~{fragments/inputs/radio :: radio(inputName='favoriteColor',value='YELLOW', label='Yellow', radioHelpText='This help text will appear next to the radio description.')})}"/>
+            radioHelpText='This help text will appear under the radio\'s label.')})}"/>
   </th:block>
 </th:block>
 ```

 Notice how the `radioFieldset` fragment wraps multiple `radio` fragments, where both the fieldset
-and
-the radio use the same input name.
+and the radio use the same input name.
 This is how you create a group of radio inputs that are all
-associated
-with each other.
+associated with each other.

-Note that similar to `checkboxFieldset`, `radioFieldset` also has an optional `radioHelpText` field
+The `radioFieldset` has an optional `radioHelpText` field which will appear under the
-which will appear under the fieldsets legend.
+fieldset's legend. `radio`, too, has an optional `radioHelpText` field which will appear
+under the label's description text.

 For convenience, we have provided a `cfa:inputFieldsetWithRadio` live template which can be used to
-quickly
-create groupings of radio inputs.
-Not that when using this template, you can copy the inner radio
+quickly create groupings of radio inputs.
+Not that when using this template, you can copy the inner
-option fragment
-as many times as you like to create the necessary number of radio options.
+radio option fragment as many times as you like to create the necessary number of radio options.

 #### Select